marcsze/swc_introR_lessonStuff/IntroR_Day2.md

 Scatterplot may not be the best way to visualize change over time
  * Let's try a line plot instead
+ * Mention that "by" and "group" do the same thing
    * `ggplot(data = gap_data, aes(x=year, y=lifeExp, by=country, color=continent)) + geom_line()`

  * Notice how we have changed the `geom_point` to a `geom_line`